On Friday 10th May 2019, N+1 Singer hosted our third Listed Law Conference at The Ned in the City of London.

 “Keeping Lawyers and Shareholders Happy” (Gateley, Keystone and Knights) – Since law firms are people businesses where traditionally the senior lawyers own the business and all the profits, it is key for a listed law firm to be able to show that the lawyers and external stakeholders can co-exist for mutual benefit.
 This is not a given, but it is little surprise that the three companies addressing this theme are doing well: Gateley has always had a corporate culture, prior to converting to a company; Keystone has a transparent and fixed remuneration structure which removes all arguments; and Knights “corporatized” some seven years ago.

 It remains the case that the legal sector represents a vast area of commercial activity that is largely absent from the public capital markets.
-It is our view that the nice specialists, firms that have embraced the corporate structure and businesses addressing new ways of offering legal services, are more likely to find a receptive audience.
+It is our view that the niche specialist firms, that have embraced the corporate structure and businesses addressing new ways of offering legal services, are more likely to find a receptive audience.

 Speakers at our conference were: